Controlling Andreev bound states with the magnetic vector potential: 7. Microscopic model

-We consider a four-terminal device, with two vertical superconducting leads separated by the normal region (which creates the superconductor-normal-superconductor junction) and two normal leads that are placed horizontally at the top and bottom as shown in Fig.~\ref{system}.
+We consider a four-terminal device, with two vertical superconducting leads separated by the normal region (which creates the superconductor-normal-superconductor junction) and two normal leads that are placed horizontally at the top and bottom---see Fig.~\ref{system}.
 Between the horizontal leads and the normal scattering region, we introduce tunneling barriers that mimic the behavior of QPCs tuned into the tunneling regime.

 The considered system is described by the Hamiltonian \\ acting on a wave function in the basis $\Psi = (\Psi_e, \Psi_h)^T$.
 Here $H$ is defined as

 $\mu$ is the chemical potential, $m^*$ is the effective electron mass and $V(r)$ is the rectangular potential barrier of height $V_{g}$ placed just above and below the normal region of length ($l =80$ nm).